6.27.2007

 Should I buy her album?
 This song is really hot, but I still haven't been able to understand Rihanna's appeal.
 She just looks and sounds so young and her star status seems so forced.
 I'm not a fan of "Umbrella."
 If the next single is good, I'll check it out.

-had a great impact on my appreciation for the remix or dance single.
+There's about a dozen more.
+I figure I can report new favorites in a few weeks.
+Ultimately, going to the gym has had a great impact on my appreciation for the remix or dance single.
 Never before would I have actively hunted for hot tracks for the sole purpose of staying fit.
 Cardio days have become the days I look forward to.
 They're my run-to-the-beat days.
 Whatever works, I guess.

 6.10.2007